 Why won’t my heel spur go away?

 While most cases settle within 18 months, a small minority continue for years.
-In these cases, we consider invasive treatments such as injections or surgery.
+In these cases, we consider treatments such as injections or surgery.

 “I just want a quick-fix injection for my plantar fasciitis.”Is a steroid injection for plantar fasciitis sensible?